 Welcome to a very transfer-friendly campus

 Point Park has a long history of welcoming students from community colleges, other four-year institutions, and trade and technical schools that offer college credits.
 We offer a wide range of academic programs to transfer students, but the benefits don’t stop there.
+Join us at Transfer Days June 26 - July 31.

 Key links for transfer students